equres/sec/infra/README.md

 Since we have Postgres installed after running the Playbook, we can start the process to restore the database from the backup file we retrieved earlier.

 ### Step 6
+Copy over the SEC Binary and start running tests to ensure everything works fine, these tests include:
+- Commands work fine
+- Server runs properly
+- Database is up and running
+- Files can be accessed from the CLI and the website

+### Step 7
 Configure the DNS to point to the IP Address of the new server.